-A standard pinball measures 1 1/16 inches in diameter and typically weighs about 80 grams.
-This size has been a staple in pinball machines for over 60 years, ensuring a consistent gameplay experience.
-However, variations exist, such as the 1-inch pinball used in Bally's Truck Stop and the lighter Powerball featured in The Twilight Zone.
-These alternative sizes can affect gameplay dynamics and strategies.
-Custom pinballs are also available, offering unique designs and materials.
-Understanding these aspects can enhance your appreciation of the game.
-There's much more to explore about the fascinating world of pinball.
+A standard pinball measures about 1 1/16 inches in diameter and typically weighs around 80 grams.
+This size has been a mainstay in pinball machines for over 60 years, providing a consistent gameplay experience.
+However, there are variations like the 1-inch pinball used in Bally’s Truck Stop and the lighter Powerball featured in The Twilight Zone.
+These different sizes can impact gameplay dynamics and strategies.
+Custom pinballs are also an option, offering unique designs and materials.
+Understanding these factors can increase your enjoyment of the game.
+There is a lot more to discover in the fascinating world of pinball.

 Key Takeaways